Dear Customer,

 The termination charge is paid by the operator on whose network the calls or SMS originates to the operator on whose network the communication ends.
 Termination charges have a direct link to the tariffs of voice calls and SMSes.

 At present, some operators like Bharti, Vodafone and Idea Cellular charge a termination fee of 10 paise per SMS based on bilateral agreement.
-However this move was not accepted by Reliance Communications, Tata Teleservices and Aircel who refused to pay the termination charges.
+However, this move was not accepted by Reliance Communications, Tata Teleservices and Aircel who refused to pay the termination charges.
 The matter however then went to the court.

 Telcos get about 18% of their revenue from value-added services, of which about 40% comes from SMS.

-According to COAI the bigger telcos were earning about Rs 20 crore as termination charge from bulk and transactional SMSes annually.
+According to COAI, the bigger telcos were earning about Rs 20 crore as termination charge from bulk and transactional SMSes annually.
 With the new Trai norm, this will come down to Rs 10 crore.
-Big operators however did not have to pay much to each other as termination charges for individual SMS as they got neutralized.
+Big operators, however did not have to pay much to each other as termination charges for individual SMS as they got neutralized.

 That is because individual subscribers who sent a message to another subscriber in 90% of the cases get a reply.
-However while earlier the newer operators refused to pay. their loss from commercial and bulk SMS’s will be partly compensated as they have to fork out some money as termination charges.
+However, while earlier the newer operators refused to pay.
+Their loss from commercial and bulk SMS’s will be partly compensated as they have to fork out some money as termination charges.

-The new norm is expected to help the new telecom operators who had opposed the steep termination charge of 10 paisa saying that at an average SMS tariffs paid by customers is between 15 paisa to 25 paisa.
+The new norm is expected to help the new telecom operators who had opposed the steep termination charge of 10 paisa saying that at an average SMS tariff paid by customers is between 15 paisa to 25 paisa.

-In the previously forborne environment, large operators were using their clout to impose an SMS termination charge as high as 10 paise on small operators interconnecting with them.
+In the previously forborne environment, large operators were using their clout to impose an SMS termination charge as high as 10 paise on small operators interconnecting them.
 This was getting reflected in high SMS tariffs for the consumers.
 The new SMS termination charge of 2 paise set by TRAI will set right the prevalent market distortion, in the rightful interest of the Indian consumers,” Association of Unified Telecom Service Providers of India (AUSPI) secretary general Ashok Sud said in a statement.

 On the other hand, if any subscriber is found to be using telecom service for unsolicited commercial communications will now face immediate disconnection, Trai said today.

-Name and address of such subscribers shall be entered into a blacklist and no resources would be allotted to these subscribers for a period of two years in such cases, said Arnold.
+The name and address of such subscribers shall be entered into a blacklist and no resources would be allotted to these subscribers for a period of two years in such cases, said Arnold.

 The regulator has amended the Telecom Commercial Communications Customer Preference Regulations 2013.
 In case of a valid complaint, the telecom operator shall disconnect all the telecom resources allotted to such subscriber, after due investigation.
 This provision comes into force with immediate effect, Trai said in a statement.

-The moment a complaint is received by a service provider from a customer… It will immediately investigate into that complaint and if it finds the communication unsolicited, the regulations provides for immediate disconnection of that resource,” Arnold said.
+The moment a complaint is received by a service provider from a customer… It will immediately investigate into that complaint and if it finds the communication unsolicited, the regulations provide for immediate disconnection of that resource,” Arnold said.

 The new provision will come into force within 30 days from the date Trai publishes the notification.